sourcefuse/loopback4-authentication/README.md

 This is a loopback-next extension for adding authentication layer to a REST application in loopback 4.
 This extension is based on the implementation guidelines provided on official [@loopback/authentication](https://github.com/strongloop/loopback-next/blob/master/packages/authentication/README.md) page.
-It provides support for four passport based strategies.
+It provides support for seven passport based strategies.

 1. [passport-oauth2-client-password](https://github.com/jaredhanson/passport-oauth2-client-password) - OAuth 2.0 client password authentication strategy for Passport.
 This module lets you authenticate requests containing client credentials in the request body, as [defined](http://tools.ietf.org/html/draft-ietf-oauth-v2-27#section-2.3.1) by the OAuth 2.0 specification.
 2. [passport-http-bearer](https://github.com/jaredhanson/passport-http-bearer) - HTTP Bearer authentication strategy for Passport.
 This module lets you authenticate HTTP requests using bearer tokens, as specified by [RFC 6750](https://tools.ietf.org/html/rfc6750), in your Node.js applications.